curriculum-vitae

 Kaboom!

-Kaboom! is a fast-paced revival of the classic “Lights Out” game for iPhone, iPad, Apple TV and Apple Watch.
+Kaboom! is a fast-paced revival of the classic “Lights Out” game, available on iPhone, iPad, Apple TV, and Apple Watch.

 Karl Kustomize

-Karl Kustomize is an online store where the consumer can configure and purchase his own custom sneakers from Karl Lagerfeld (a major fashion brand).
+Karl Kustomize is an online store where consumers can design and purchase custom sneakers from the fashion brand Karl Lagerfeld.

-Took on the role of Tech Lead, developing core features, controlling timeline, assigning tasks, reviewing and refactoring pull requests from other developers.
+I was responsible for developing core features, managing the project timeline, assigning tasks, and reviewing and refactoring pull requests from other developers to ensure a smooth and efficient development process.

 Lugar da Jóia

-Lugar da Jóia is a chain of jewellery stores, and this was its first venture into selling their jewellery online.
+Lugar da Jóia is a chain of jewelry stores, and this project marked their first venture into online sales.

-Acted as both full-stack developer and as a coordinator of another developer and designer.
-Developed a wide set of features across the site, both in frontend and in backend (the later leveraging the existing infrastructure provided by Hive Solutions’ Budy e-commerce engine).
+I served as both a full-stack developer and coordinator, overseeing another developer and a designer.
+I developed a wide range of features for the site, working on both the frontend and backend, with the latter utilizing Hive Solutions’ Budy e-commerce engine to integrate with the existing infrastructure.

 Windows Dev Center - App Middleware Partners

-App Middleware Partners is a section of Microsoft’s Windows Dev Center that serves as a directory where Microsoft partners can advertise their middleware solutions.
+App Middleware Partners is a section of Microsoft’s Windows Dev Center that serves as a directory for Microsoft partners to showcase their middleware solutions.

 MYSWEAR - Harrods Holographic Pyramid

-MYSWEAR deployed a stand at Harrods (one of the world’s most famous department stores, in London), where customers could personalize and order their own custom pair of shoes, while simultaneously visualising their customisation on a four-faced holographic pyramid in front of them.
+MYSWEAR set up a stand at Harrods, one of the world’s most renowned department stores in London, where customers could personalize and order custom shoes while viewing their design in real-time on a four-sided holographic pyramid display.

 MYSWEAR - iOS Demo

-Single-handedly developed proof of concept native iOS application with the same shoe customization experience provided in the MYSWEAR website, but in a native app.
-Proof of concept was developed in record time and used for demo purposes successfully.
+Single-handedly developed a proof-of-concept native iOS application that replicated the shoe customization experience from the MYSWEAR website.
+This native app was created in record time and successfully used for demo purposes.

 MYSWEAR - Online Store

-MYSWEAR is an online store where the consumer can configure and purchase his own custom shoes from the SWEAR fashion brand.
+MYSWEAR is an online store where customers can design and purchase custom shoes from the SWEAR fashion brand.

-Website was developed according to pre-existing design specs.
-Developed core features and coordinated work of other developers (assigning tasks, reviewing pull requests and refactoring code before merging).
+The website was developed based on pre-existing design specifications.
+I developed core features and coordinated the work of other developers, including task assignment, reviewing pull requests, and refactoring code prior to merging.

 SpeakWrite